 The ADC's digitize each of the IF signals received from the A4 RF board.
-The input to one of the ADC's is multiplexed between the NA-A and SA input signals.
-Since the NA-R and NA-A signals are sampled simultaneously, phase relationship is preserved.
+The input to one of the ADC's is multiplexed between the NA-A and NA-B input signals.

 The 14-bit ADC's sample at a rate of 30 mega samples per second.